 Doing it Wrong

 A long time ago, the Israelites in the desert tragically decided it was in their best interest to worship a golden calf.
-It says that after they made sacrifices, and after they sat down to eat, they “got up and played” (Exodus 32:6).
-The source text here implies “laughing in a playful manner.”
-Although this is not exactly the same thing as “whirling and twirling,” I believe that both have something in common.
+It says that after they made sacrifices and sat down to eat, they “got up and played”.
+The source text implies “laughing in a playful manner”.

 …To Find Yourself